 How do Night Vision Scopes Work?

 The manufacturing process is extremely complex and can easily require over 400 steps before you have a finished product.
-Variations in types of glass used, additional ion coatings, and the use of a microchannel plate is dependent on the type of Generation technology your NV device has.
+Variations in types of glass used, additional ion coatings, and the use of a microchannel plate is dependent on the type of Generation technology your night vision device has.

 Types of Night Vision Scope Technologies

-For having been around since the ’40s, you can imagine there’s been a great deal of improvement from the very first NV devices.
-Today, we have what you call NV Generations to differentiate between the advancements in NV technologies.
+For having been around since the '40s, you can imagine there's been a great deal of improvement from the very first night vision devices.
+Today, we have what you call Night Vision Generations to differentiate between the advancements in night vision technologies.